elliotwutingfeng/go-fasttld/README.md

 For example, it extracts the `com` TLD, `maps` subdomain, and `google` domain from `https://maps.google.com:8080/a/long/path/?query=42`.

-**go-fasttld** also supports extraction of private domains listed in the [Mozilla Public Suffix List](http://www.publicsuffix.org) like 'blogspot.co.uk' and 'sinaapp.com', and extraction of IPv4 addresses (e.g. `https://127.0.0.1`).
+**go-fasttld** also supports extraction of private domains listed in the [Mozilla Public Suffix List](http://www.publicsuffix.org) like 'blogspot.co.uk' and 'sinaapp.com', extraction of IPv4 addresses, and extraction of IPv6 addresses.

 ### Why not split on "." and take the last element instead?